Fall 2020-Winter 2021 Undergraduate Grading FAQ

 Our hope is that these changes will help to support the well-being and success of learners and faculty members alike while meeting the university's mission, maintaining the academic integrity of our programs, and staying true to our values.

-The final difference is in the deadline to request an eligible conversion from the NRC grade.
+The other difference is in the deadline to request an eligible conversion.
 In Winter 2020, the deadline was approximately two months following the term.
 In Fall 2020 and Winter 2021, the deadline to request a grade conversion has been extended to approximately six months following each term.

-Q4: How do I request to have my NRC grade converted to a letter grade?
+Q4: How do I request to have my letter grade converted to a Pass or my NRC grade converted to a letter grade? (updated 11/16/20)

-Students can request to have NRC grades converted on the ‘View My Grades’ page at wolverineaccess.umich.edu -->View Final Grades.
+Students can request to have eligible grades converted on the ‘View My Grades’ page at wolverineaccess.umich.edu -->View Final Grades.

 Q6: How does the NRC grade work?
 Do I still get credit for the course?

 Students who receive an NRC will receive no course credit, and their grade point average will not be affected.